primer/react/contributor-docs/authoring-css.md

 #### Pseudo elements

-Prefer using pseudo elements over classnames for state.
+Prefer using pseudo classes over classnames for state.

 ```css
 /* Do */